 - Sizes Queen and up incorporate two connected air chambers, which lets partners customize each side of the mattress to their individual preferences.

-- Learn more about the Saatva Solaire in our review
+- Learn more in the full Saatva Solaire mattress review.

 - The Beautyrest Hybrid has a similar construction to the Beautyrest Black.
 It offers a solid build and nice support.

 - The primary difference between the Beautyrest Hybrid and Black is that the Hybrid has a softer feel.
-I ranked the Beautyrest Black around an 8 out of 10 on the firmness scale, and the Hybrid is more like a 6.5.
 While the Black is best-suited to back and stomach sleepers, the extra plushness on the Hybrid means it should appeal to combo sleepers who need a balance of comfort and support.

 - Like the Beautyrest Black, the Beautyrest Hybrid does a nice job of sleeping cool.

-- Check out the Beautyrest Hybrid review to learn about their other mattress offering
+- Check out the full Beautyrest Hybrid mattress review to learn more.